-When looking at player development, we assess four different aspects: technical ability, tactical ability, physical ability, and psychological/emotional maturity.
+When looking at player development, we assess four aspects:

 These two are most important to us and emphasized at the U14 level and below and continue to be important as they continue to mature.
 Of the two, technique is the most important because tactical application requires execution through proper technique.

 The next two components are important at their younger ages but are not stressed.
 They are physical ability and psychological/emotional state.